kpedro88/CondorProduction/README.md

 Both job submission and management can be configured by a shared config file called `.prodconfig`.
 A [default version](./python/.prodconfig) is provided in this repository.
 It is parsed by [parseConfig.py](./python/parseConfig.py) using the Python ConfigParser.
-The config parsing looks for, in order (later files supersede earlier ones):
+The config parsing looks for `.prodconfig` in the following locations, in order (later files supersede earlier ones):
-* `.prodconfig` from this repository
+1. `.prodconfig` from this repository
-* `.prodconfig` from current directory (e.g. user's job submission directory)
+2. `.prodconfig` from current directory (e.g. user's job submission directory)
-* `.prodconfig` from user's home area
+3. `.prodconfig` from user's home area

 Expected categories and values:
 * `common`